TIGRLab/tigrlab.github.io/members/index.md

 	<a href="/images/ppl.j.viviano.jpg"><img src="/images/ppl.j.viviano.jpg"></a>
 </figure>

-I function as both a system administrator and methods developer at the TIGRlab.
-I get excited about cross-disciplinary work that can be adapted to improve clinical outcomes.
-I'm particularly interested in ways of using dynamic network models to quantify the differences between diseased and normally-functioning brains, and using this approach to develop novel disease subtypes that should provide important information for the application of personalized treatments.
+I function as a system administrator, data analyst, and methods developer at the TIGRlab.
+On the systems front, I spend most of my time working on ways of efficiently managing multi-site imaging data for basic research and clinical trials, and standardizing their analysis to facilitate reproducibility.
+I also support the ongoing projects led by other researchers.
+On the scientific side, I get excited about importing concepts and methods from other scientific frontiers to improve clinical outcomes.
+Right now I'm particularly interested in developing ways to understand the short-term dynamics of brain network function in diseased and normally-functioning brains.
+I'm also interested in using this and other approaches to develop novel disease subtypes that may inform personalized treatments.

 [Download CV](https://github.com/josephdviviano/resume/blob/master/jdv-cv.pdf?raw=true) - [Personal Website](http://www.viviano.ca)